 Posted by on

 HIV is not an easy virus to catch – it needs memorable skin-piercing events or intimate sexual contact.
-So it shouldn’t be too hard to find out why people living in city X have 50-100 times greater risk for HIV than people living in city Y. How?
-Find people with new infections and ask them about recent skin-piercing events (injections, tattoos, accidents) and sex partners.
-Then go look for the source.
-See if the people who gave the injections or other skin-piercing procedures reliably use sterile instruments; test others who visited the same clinic.
-Trace and test sex partners.
-Then sequence viruses to look for matches and therefore linked infections.
+So it shouldn’t be too hard to find out why so many Africans are getting HIV.
+How?
+Find people with new infections, ask them about recent sex partners and skin-piercing events (injections, tattoos, accidents), and then go look for the source.